UMR-CNRM/EPyGrAM/docs/source/FAQ.rst

 + **I have weird ecCodes errors...**

     => check environment variables ``$[ECCODES|GRIB]_[SAMPLES|DEFINITION]_PATH``
-    and make sure they are consistent with your ecCodes install or unset them
+    and make sure they are consistent with your ecCodes install, or rather unset them

 -----------------------------------------------------------